Our Staff

 Dr Jeff Sparrow

-Dr Jeff Sparrow is Lecturer in the Centre for Advancing Journalism and teaches the Non Fiction Writing, Change in Journalism and Journalism Thesis subjects in the Master of Journalism and Master of International Journalism programs.
+Dr Jeff Sparrow is Senior Lecturer in the Centre for Advancing Journalism and teaches the Non Fiction Writing, Change in Journalism and Journalism Thesis subjects in the Master of Journalism and Master of International Journalism programs.
 He is also a writer, editor, broadcaster and Walkley award-winning journalist.
-He is a columnist for Guardian Australia, a former Breakfaster at Melbourne's 3RRR, and a past editor of Overland literary journal.
+He is a former columnist for Guardian Australia, a former Breakfaster at Melbourne's 3RRR, and a past editor of Overland literary journal.
 His recent books include Provocations: New and Selected Writing and Crimes Against Nature: Capitalism and Global Heating.
+He is a visiting scholar at the State Library of NSW.

 Email: jeffrey.sparrow@unimelb.edu.au